-Note: After you make any changes to the Knowledge Graph, make sure to click the Train button to send the updates to the Knowledge Graph engine.
-If you do not train the bot, the changes are not reflected in the Bot responses.
+Note: After you make any changes to the Knowledge Graph, make sure to click Train on the top-right to send the updates to the Knowledge Graph engine.
+If you do not train the bot, the changes are not reflected in the bot responses.

 Move Question and Answers Between Nodes

-To move question and answers to the relevant nodes, follow these steps:
+To move question and answers to the relevant nodes, follow the below steps: